About the Journal

 Feature articles are longer, generally 4,000 to 8,000 words.
 Nevertheless, draft contributions must be well-structured with engaging introductions that quickly get to the point.
 Graphs, tables and charts are acceptable, but only if required to advance an argument and provide separate high-resolution files that can be edited.

 Thank you for your interest in our publication.
 All contributed content is greatly appreciated.

-Submissions are welcomed at any time.
+Submissions are welcome at any time.

 Code of Ethics

 “European Journal of Islamic Finance” is committed to the highest publication standards.
 The prevention of publication malpractice is one of the important responsibilities of the editorial board.
 The Code describes the “European Journal of Islamic Finance” policies for ensuring the ethical treatment of all participants in the peer review and publication process.
 “European Journal of Islamic Finance” Editors, Guest Editors, Reviewers and Authors are encouraged to study these guidelines and address any questions or concerns to the editorial team (firstname.lastname@example.org).